Thinking about taking emergency contraception?

 What are my EC options?

 You can also buy prescription EC, called Ella, online with next-day delivery.
-While Ella is a bit more expensive (usually around $67), its effectiveness does not increase over time, as long as it is taken within 5 days after sex.
+While Ella is a bit more expensive (usually around $90), its effectiveness does not decrease over time, as long as it is taken within 5 days after sex.

-Finally, there’s the copper IUD, a.k.a.
-Paragard.
+Yes!
 The copper IUD is the most effective form of EC, lowering your chance of becoming pregnant by 99.9%.
-Once a copper IUD is inserted, it can protect you from pregnancy for up to 12 years (!), and it won’t affect your natural ability to get pregnant in the future.
+Once a copper IUD is inserted, it can protect you from pregnancy for up to 12 years, and it won’t affect your natural ability to get pregnant in the future.
 Best of all, it can be taken out at any time within those 12 years if you want to get pregnant or switch birth control methods.

-If your birth control is not a good fit for you and you find yourself having multiple pregnancy scares, it might be a good time to choose a different method of birth control.
+If your birth control is not a good fit and you find yourself having multiple unplanned pregnancies, it’s probably a good time to switch methods.
 Make an appointment with us today to find out what other options you have to prevent pregnancy.